Advaitic Songs

-Advaitic Songs is the fifth studio album by American heavy metal band Om, released on July 24, 2012.
+Advaitic Songs is the fifth studio album by American rock band Om, released on July 24, 2012.
 The album has received a generally favorable response from both fans and critics, though its reception was more mixed than past works.
 The album has a 67 on Metacritic, indicating "generally favorable reviews".
 As with Pilgrimage and God Is Good, Advaitic Songs' album cover again visits Iconography from Christianity.
 The cover of the album features an image of John the Baptist.

 Track listing

 Versions

 Advaitic Songs was released on CD and, for the first time in OM's vinyl-issuing history, a deluxe 2x vinyl audiophile version pressed at 45rpm.
 In 2013, a cassette version was released, as was a cassette version of the band's 2009 album God Is Good.